 It’s hard to believe Thanksgiving is less than two weeks away!
 Surely I’m not the only one who has started thinking about what I’m going to take to our family get-togethers.
 I’ve mentioned before how much I love sweet potatoes.
 Don’t get me wrong – I love the sweet, buttery, brown sugary, pecan topped sweet potato casserole traditionally found on the Thanksgiving table.
 It’s practically like dessert.
 But sometimes, I really like to make sweet potatoes savory and just do something different.
 Not to mention a little healthier.
 I mean, let’s face it.
 While the dessert-like brown sugar and butter sweet potato casserole is pretty tasty, it’s not doing your waistline any favors.
 This recipe is a lot healthier and still full of flavor.
 You can save the calories for pie!

-This is an easy and tasty spin on a sweet potato casserole that is sure to wow your family.
+This is an easy and savory spin on a sweet potato casserole that is sure to wow your family.
 I guarantee they’ve never had sweet potatoes like this.
 The turkey bacon and onions really bring out a delicious, hearty flavor, while allowing the natural sweetness of the potato to shine through.
 And it’s all complimented by the apples and a little bit of cinnamon.
 It’s not a combination you would probably normally think of, but it all works so harmoniously together.

 I made this last year at Christmas, and it was a huge hit!
 I made it again this week for some friends who came over for dinner, and one who didn’t even like sweet potatoes liked this.
 Give this one a try this holiday season and see what your family thinks!